 Campus Police Officer provides security services to the Homewood Campus and off-campus facilities and activities.
 Shall act as a first responder to mitigate any high risk incident or event that impacts their assigned post.

-Responsibilities include uniformed patrols and crime prevention services to protect life and property; offering proactive support of student and staff initiatives; development and maintaining a positive rapport with students, faculty, staff, visitors and members of the surrounding neighborhoods; coordinating and cooperating with various University administrators in the preliminary and follow-up investigation of complaints; reporting criminal offenses and disruptions; enforcing University policies and regulations, state laws and Baltimore City Ordinances; overseeing student monitors; writing reports and keeping records; monitoring electronic surveillance equipment and key access control.
-Position involves shift work, some overtime, and may include schedule changes as needed to meet security requirements.
+Responsibilities include uniformed patrols and crime prevention services to protect life and property; offering proactive support of student and staff initiatives; develop and maintain a positive rapport with students, faculty, staff, and members of the surrounding neighborhoods; coordinating and cooperating with various University administrators in the preliminary and follow-up investigation of complaints; reporting criminal offenses and disruptions; enforcing University policies and regulations, State laws and Baltimore City Ordinances; writing reports and keeping records; Position involves shift work and rotating days off.

-Note: This is a non-sworn, unarmed position within the current security organization.
+NOTE: This position is a non-sworn, unarmed position within the current security organization.

 Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.

 * JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job. *

 College degree preferred.